-Storm restoration in Lawrenceville
+Storm damage restoration in Lawrenceville

 Lawrenceville is the seat of Lawrence County, a southeastern Illinois city of around 4,100 tucked against the Wabash River where the state meets Indiana.
 That geography puts it in a well-documented corridor for severe thunderstorms, tornadoes, and derechos sweeping northeast off the plains - the county has seen multiple significant tornadoes since 1950, and major flooding has sent water into over 150 homes and compromised levee infrastructure along the river bottom.
 Ice storms are a separate winter hazard in this part of the state, capable of downing trees and damaging roofs under a quarter-inch of glaze.
 Storm Damage 911 connects Lawrenceville homeowners with vetted, licensed local contractors for a free damage assessment.